 Preferring Bio-based Products

 Section 9002 of the Farm Security and Rural Investment Act of 2002 (Public Law 107-171, May 13, 2002) confers Federal purchasing preference to bio-based products on the basis of five criteria: environmental performance, cost performance, bio-based content, technical performance, and availability.
 In support of this legislation, a Federal rule was developed specifying that the USDA establish a "USDA Certified Bio-based Product" label.
-To qualify for the label, bio-based products must be evaluated for life-cycle environmental and cost performance by the NIST BEES tool.

 Relevant Codes, Laws, and Standards